-The Bullitt County Public Library is working on multiple construction projects.
-Currently, a totally new branch in the west end of the county that will provide coverage to an area that has no local branch is under construction and will be completed in late 2019.
-Additionally, a new main library building is being designed and future renovations for all branches are outlined in our Master Facilities Plan.
+The Bullitt County Public Library has been working on multiple construction projects.
+In early 2020, a totally new branch in the west end of the county was completed to provide coverage to an area that until now has had no local branch.
+Additionally, a new main library building has been designed and is under construction while future renovations for all branches are outlined in our Master Facilities Plan.
 We plan to improve furnishings and spaces in our existing buildings, cater our individual building offerings to local community needs, add and adopt more meaningful technology to improve service, and increase our outreach offerings outside of our buildings.